mourner/rbush/README.md

 * single insertion: non-recursive R-tree insertion with overlap minimizing split routine from R*-tree (split is very effective in JS, while other R*-tree modifications like reinsertion on overflow and overlap minimizing subtree search are too slow and not worth it)
 * single deletion: non-recursive R-tree deletion using depth-first tree traversal with free-at-empty strategy (entries in underflowed nodes are not reinserted, instead underflowed nodes are kept in the tree and deleted only when empty, which is a good compromise of query vs removal performance)
-* bulk loading: OMT algorithm (Overlap Minimizing Top-down Bulk Loading) combined with quickselect unordered partial sorting
+* bulk loading: OMT algorithm (Overlap Minimizing Top-down Bulk Loading) combined with Floyd–Rivest selection algorithm
 * bulk insertion: STLT algorithm (Small-Tree-Large-Tree)
 * search: standard non-recursive R-tree search